Avraj19/mr_miyagi_exercise/README.md

 - Understand the order of if and elif conditions.

 ### Task
-prompt the user for input
+Prompt the user for input, evaluate each input and print the appropriate responses.

-Evaluate each input and print the appropriate responses Follow these rules:
+Follow these rules:

 - Every time you ask a question --> Mr. Miyagi responde with